kevintruong/til/Pthreads-Part-2.md

 See [[Pthreads Part 1]] which introduces `pthread_create` and `pthread_join`

 ## If I call `pthread_create` twice how many stacks does my process have?
 Your process will contain three stacks - one for each thread.
 The first thread is created when the process starts and you created two more.
-Actually there can more stacks than this but let's ignore that complication for now.
+Actually there can be more stacks than this but let's ignore that complication for now.
 The important idea is that each thread requires a stack because the stack contains automatic variables and the old CPU PC register so that it can back to executing the calling function after the function is finished.

 ## What is the difference between a process and a thread?
 Threads must belong to a process.
 In addition, unlike processes, threads within the same process can share automatic variables.